artefactory/artefactory-connectors-kit/docs/source/getting_started.rst

   - Class attributes should be the previously defined click options.
   - The class should have a ``read()`` method, yielding a stream object.
 This stream object can be chosen from `available stream classes <https://github.com/artefactory/artefactory-connectors-kit/tree/dev/ack/streams>`__, and has 2 attributes: a stream name and a source generator function named ``result_generator()``, yielding individual source records.

+``config.py``

+This module gathers all configuration variables.

+In addition, it's also managing reader's data validation thanks to Pydantic.
+Each reader must have a configuration class complying with:

+    - Class name should be ``<ReaderName>Config()``.
+    - It should inherit from ``BaseModel`` from Pydantic.
+    - Each class attribute should be declared with its name, its type and its default value if the attribute isn't required.
+    - If the reader has date inputs that follow the format 'YYYY-MM-DD', the class should have a ``@validator`` function to support this format (an example can be found in some readers as ``AdobeAnalytics14Reader``).
+    - If some attributes need additional processing, other ``@validator`` functions should be created for each of them.

 ``helper.py`` (Optional)

 This module gathers all helper functions used in the ``reader.py`` module.

-``config.py`` (Optional)

-This module gathers all configuration variables.

 2. In parallell, create unit tests for your methods under the ``tests/`` directory

 3. Add your click-decorated reader function to the ``ack/readers/__init__.py`` file

+4. Add your reader class and your config class to the ``ack/readers/readers_classes.py`` file as ``(ClassReader, ClassConfig)``

-4. Complete the documentation:
+5. Complete the documentation:

     - Add your reader to the list of existing readers in the :ref:`overview:Available Connectors` section.
     - Add your reader to the list of existing readers in the repo's ``./README.md``.
-    - Create dedicated documentation for your reader CLI command on the :ref:`readers:Readers` page.
+    - Create dedicated documentation for your reader CLI and JSON command on the :ref:`readers:Readers` page.
 It should include the followings sections: *Source API - How to obtain credentials - Quickstart - Command name - Command options*

 ---------------------------
 How to develop a new stream